CYCLE UP! Sustainable Residency Programme

 • Portfolio

-• Applications will be evaluated by a jury composed of the representatives of CYCLE UP! project partners and residential partners from the respective countries, curatorial board members and local cycling-coordinators or decision-makers in an advisory role (without a right to vote).
+• Applications will be evaluated by a jury composed of the representatives of CYCLE UP! project partners, residential partners from the respective countries, curatorial board members and local decision-makers (optional)

 Contact: